timboldt/blue-pill-two-wheel/README.md

 # bluepill2wheel

-This is a reimplementation of my original Arduino-based Two-Wheel Balancing Bot, this time using STM32CubeMX and plain C/C++.
+This is a reimplementation of my original Arduino-based Two-Wheel Balancing Bot, this time using libopencm3 and plain C.

 Project status: The hardware is complete and all peripherals are working from code.
 The PID logic is still a hack and needs work before it will balance